 The Village recognizes the community solidarity that is demonstrated by placing memorial ribbons on parkway and private trees.
 There is some concern, however, about the potential health impact on the trees - particularly when the use of materials like plastic can contribute to the formation of mold, mildew or trunk rot.
 Therefore, the Village is outlining a simple set of guidelines for residents wishing to place memorial decorations on parkway trees:

+It is necessary for the Village to be aware of the date, time and location of a block party in order to provide for the safety of the attendees, as well as contingency plans, if an emergency arises in which the street on which the party is held would be ordinarily used for access.
 Current Village policy requires that any block desiring to hold a block party obtain a permit not less than one week in advance of the event.
 The permit is granted simply by filling out the block party Consent Form and paying the $50 deposit.
 The form is available at the Village Hall or online here.
-Print the Consent Form, get it filled out by your neighbors and return it to the Public Works Department.
-The Public Works Department will process the permit, notifying the Fire and Police Departments of the scheduled event.
-The $50 deposit is required for the orange cones and will be returned when the cones are picked up by the Public Works Department.
-On Friday afternoon preceding the weekend event, the Public Works Department will deliver the necessary orange barricade cones to a designated person for use during the block party.
-The cones will be picked up by the Public Works Department on Monday morning following the event.
+Print the Consent Form, get it filled out by your neighbors and return it to the Public Works Division.
+The Public Works Division will process the permit, notifying the Fire and Police Departments of the scheduled event.
+The $50 deposit is required for the orange cones and will be returned when the cones are picked up by the Public Works Division.
+On Friday afternoon preceding the weekend event, the Public Works Division will deliver the necessary orange barricade cones to a designated person for use during the block party.
+The cones will be picked up by the Public Works Division on Monday morning following the event.
 Any further concerns should be directed to 708-246-1800, Ext.
 200.

-When a street light maintained by ComEd is burned out, a Request for Repair needs to be sent to ComEd.
-Anyone can fill out the form online at www.ComED.com.
+The remainder of the Village is maintained by ComEd.
+When a street light maintained by ComEd is burned out, a request for repair needs to be sent to ComEd.
+This can be done using online.
 It is not necessary to contact the Village to report a burned-out ComEd street light.

 Curb and gutter will only be replaced if it is determined to impede the flow of storm water and if funds are available for replacement.